 - Sanitising stations will be set up at the entrance for visitors to sanitise their hands and dispose of their masks before leaving.

-- All visitors under the age of 12 must wear a face covering.
+- Visitors under the age of 5 should wear a face covering if possible.
 This should be their own face covering as we cannot provide smaller face covering to accommodate younger people.

-- We would ask all people under the age of 12 to stay with the relatives who have brought them into the home and that they respect our guidance.
+- We would ask all children stay with the relatives who have brought them into the home and that they respect our guidance.

 Comments, concerns or complaints

 Visitors will not be allowed to engage directly with the manager or staff directly during their visit, other than with the designated staff coordinators.
 They will be advised to follow the whistleblowing or Complaints procedure and to ring the manager direct to discuss any matters of concern.